 There is a lesser known option for retirement planning that rewards you for being healthy by protecting your longevity.
 It provides guaranteed income in retirement, either starting right when you retire or when you reach an advanced age, guaranteed by insurance companies.
 It’s called an income annuity, and it works much like life insurance, but protects against the opposite risk.
 Insurers provide this guarantee for a large population, thus pooling everyone’s longevity risk.
 Those who live longer than others are provided “extra” income from the pool.

-At Blueprint Income, we created the Personal Pension to make it easy for anyone to get guaranteed income through annuities, with any amount of contributions, and at any age.
-Signing up for the Personal Pension is like signing up for a Betterment account, except instead of access to the stock market, you get access to the guaranteed income annuity market.
+At Blueprint Income, we created our online annuities marketplace to make it easy for anyone to get guaranteed income through annuities.
+Signing up for a Blueprint Income account is like signing up for a Betterment account, except instead of access to the stock market, you get access to the guaranteed income annuity market.

-So, if you can reasonably expect to live a longer than average retirement, guaranteed income from a Personal Pension is the best way to get the same security that a pension provides in a world where fewer and fewer people have then.
+So, if you can reasonably expect to live a longer than average retirement, guaranteed income from an income annuity is the best way to get the same security that a pension provides in a world where fewer and fewer people have then.

 - The Blueprint Income Longevity Calculator